jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 In fact, it's essential for you to use a GIS properly and produce maps and information that people will be able to use.

-**The goal for this lesson:** To be able to create any symbology you want for any vector layer.
+**The goal for this lesson:** To create different symbology for any vector layer.

 |basic| |FA| Changing colors
 -------------------------------------------------------------------------------

 To change a layer's symbology, open its :guilabel:`Layer Properties`.
-Let's begin by changing the color of the :guilabel:`urban` layer.
+Let's begin by changing the color of the :guilabel:`waterways` layer.

-* Right-click on the :guilabel:`urban` layer in the Layers list.
+* Right-click on the :guilabel:`waterways` layer in the Layers list.
 * Select the menu item :guilabel:`Properties` in the menu that appears.

 .. note:: By default, you can also access a layer's properties by